daba-backup/JOGLFramework2Samples/src/com/daxie/testspace/joglf/v2/spotlighting/note_on_shader_usage.md

-# Note for shader usage
+# Note on shader usage

 ## In variables